blackopsinc/openrouter-cli/README.md

 # OpenRouter CLI

-A powerful command-line interface for sending prompts to OpenRouter's API with advanced features and configuration management.
+A simple command-line interface for sending prompts to OpenRouter's API via stdin.
+Perfect for piping data from other commands.

 ## Overview

-This CLI tool allows you to send prompts to various language models via OpenRouter's API.
-It supports multiple input methods, model aliases, configuration management, and flexible API key handling.
+This CLI tool reads input from stdin and sends it to OpenRouter's API.
+It's designed to work seamlessly with Unix pipes, making it easy to process command output through AI models.

 ## Features

-- 🚀 **Multiple Input Methods**: Direct prompts, file content, or interactive stdin
+- 🚀 **Piped Input**: Read from stdin for seamless integration with other commands
 - 🎯 **Model Aliases**: Use short aliases instead of full model names
-- ⚙️ **Configuration Management**: Save and load settings from config file
-- ⏱️ **Timeout Control**: Configurable request timeouts
-- 📝 **Verbose Logging**: Optional detailed output for debugging
-- 🔒 **Secure API Key Handling**: Environment variables or command-line flags
+- 🔒 **Environment-Based Configuration**: All settings via environment variables
-- 📏 **File Size Validation**: Prevents uploading oversized files
 - 🛡️ **Robust Error Handling**: Clear error messages and proper HTTP handling

 ## Installation